mlc-ai/mlc-llm/docs/deploy/python.rst

    # Use a `ConvConfig` to define the generation settings
    # Since the "LM" template only supports raw text generation,
-   # system prompts will not be executed even if provided
+   # System prompts will not be executed even if provided
    conv_config = ConvConfig(stop_tokens=[2,], add_bos=True, stop_str="[INST]")

    # Note that `conv_config` is an optional subfield of `chat_config`